xapian/xapian-docsprint/concepts/queries.rst

 Xapian supports a wide range of operators, the most common of which are normally applied to the results of two queries (A and B), for example:

-	* OP_OR - finds all documents which match query A or query B
-	* OP_AND - finds all documents which match both query A AND query B
-	* OP_AND_NOT - finds all documents matching query A and not matching query B

 When applying logical operators, the resulting list of documents will have a weight according to the logical rule applied by that operator; for